List of Bose portable audio products: SoundLink Mini

 The SoundLink Color was introduced in 2015 as Bose's portable Bluetooth loudspeaker.
 It was battery-powered, and charging was via a micro-USB port.

 The original Soundlink Color was replaced by the SoundLink Color II in 2016, which had a slimmer design and remains on sale as of June 2019.

 SoundLink Micro

 The SoundLink Micro was released on 21 September 2017.
 To date, it is the cheapest and smallest Bluetooth speaker offered by Bose.
 Even with its small size, it can be pretty loud.
 The main body is made up of silicon rubber, making it extremely durable and IPX7 water resistant.
 It is available in 3 colors: Blue, Black and Orange.
 A new addition to this series comes with a tear-proof strap on its back, which can be strapped onto bikes or backpacks.
 It supports Google Assistant and Siri as well.

 This speaker uses a Micro USB charger with a charging cable included in the box.
 It has a battery life of 6 hours when fully charged.

 With an output of 5 watt, it can easily power a small gathering.

 Soundlink Flex

 The Soundlink Flex was released on 21 October 2021.

+SoundLink Max

+The SoundLink Max was released on 16th May 2024 for $399.
+As of 2024, it is the biggest sounding portable speaker designed by Bose.
+The system uses Bose articulated array with 3 transducers across the front speaker to deliver a spacious stereo sound.
+Two custom designed passive radiators are responsible for its big bass.

+Audio can also be personalized.
+Bass, mid-range, and treble can be adjusted using the Bose app.
+According to Bose, this speaker is built to last.
+It can withstand bumps, drops, and bangs, it won’t peel or flake, and is resistant to corrosion and UV light unlike their predecessors.
+It also has IP67 rating.

+SounLink Max can play music for up to 20 hours, and if the mobile’s battery start to run low, the USB-C port can charge the mobile device.
+It comes in Black or Blue Dusk color.
+It uses Bluetooth 5.3 and supports SBC and AAC codec standards.
+For HD audio, it uses Snapdragon Sound, which automatically adapts up to lossless quality.
+It also offers Google Fast Pair for added ease of use when pairing Android devices.